-The National Copper and Smelting Company is a now demolished factory on East 123rd Street in the Little Italy neighbourhood of Cleveland, Ohio.
-After relocating, the site was reused by Woodhill Supply and by the American Heart Association for the storage of boxes of rubber ducks.
+The National Copper and Smelting Company was a manufacturer of seamless drawn copper and brass tubing in Cleveland, Ohio.
+After relocating, the site was used by Woodhill Supply and by the American Heart Association for the storage of rubber ducks.

 National Copper and Smelting Company

 The National Copper and Smelting Company was founded in Cleveland in 1916.
 4 On January 10, 1920, 6 the firm announced that it was acquiring a building from the Babin-Sill Company Company 7 on the site of the former Cleveland Electric Railway Company maintenance shops its new Cleveland plant, where it would produce seamless drawn copper and brass tubing.
 5 6 It would augment its Detroit operations.